ISRAEL PHOTOS IV -- Pilgrimage |

 Another large spring at Tabgha

-Byzantine era churches in Israel in the Negev.
-One form of baptism may have been
+churches in Israel in the Negev.
+One form of baptism is immersion by pouring water over another's head.

 Nazareth Synagogue